 “that their hearts may be encouraged, being knit together in love, and attaining to all riches of the full assurance of understanding, to the knowledge of the mystery of God, both of the Father and of Christ”

-We continue the study of the first of four lines of defense against attack upon the Christian faith.
+We continue studying the first of four lines of defense against the attack upon the Christian faith.
 The first line of defense is to orient to the Word of God.

 “that their hearts may be encouraged”

-The stabilizing principle during times of attack upon our faith is that our “hearts may be encouraged.”
+During times of attack upon our faith, the stabilizing principle is that our “hearts may be encouraged.”
 The word “heart” does not refer simply to our emotions.
-It has nothing to do with the idea behind Valentines Day; it does not mean romantic and sentimental.
-We often hear the expression “He means well; his heart is in the right place.”
-In other words, he bumbles through life but he means well.
-He is sincere but wrong.
+It has nothing to do with the idea behind Valentine’s Day; it does not mean romantic and sentimental.
+We often hear the expression, “He means well; his heart is in the right place.”
+In other words, he bumbles through life, but he means well.
+He is sincere, but wrong.
 The word “heart” is never used in this sense in the Bible.

-When the Bible uses the word “heart” it refers to the entire person.
+When the Bible uses the word “heart,” it refers to the entire person.
 The heart is the mind, emotion, will, spirit, memories, attitudes — the complete person.
-When tragedy comes to our lives generally the first thing we do is stop thinking and begin to operate emotionally.
+When tragedy comes to our lives generally, the first thing we do is stop thinking and operate emotionally.
 We throw tantrums and become hysterical.
 Hysteria means we stop using the thinking part of the heart.